New Zealand’s favourite troubadour, Neil Finn is a unique songwriter, a craftsman who writes deceptively simple lyrics full of warmth and emotion.

 Cath Andersen is the chief executive of the NZ Music Commission – a government funded arts agency that undertakes projects in New Zealand and abroad to assist contemporary popular NZ music businesses.
 The Music Commission runs the annual celebration NZ Music Month, funds international projects through the Outward Sound programme, has a host of resources and services available to support musicians and industry professionals; and also works with the Ministry of Education to deliver New Zealand music programmes into schools.

 Cath has previously worked as an artist manager, and a tour promoter and booking agent for both international and NZ bands.

 Malcolm Black has worked in the music industry for his entire career, initially as a musician and then as a music lawyer and a record company executive.
-Currently he is the managing director of Les Mills Music Licensing Ltd and Les Mills Media Ltd, and is APRA’s New Zealand writer director representative on the APRA Board.
+Currently he is the Chairman of Les Mills Music Licensing Ltd and is APRA’s New Zealand writer director representative on the APRA Board.

 Chairman, Universal Music NZ

 Adam Holt is the chairman of Universal Music New Zealand and is a director of Recorded Music New Zealand.

 In 2001, Adam was appointed managing director of Universal Music NZ and has been at the centre of the significant transformational change that the music industry has experienced through into his current role.
 He has worked closely with a number of great New Zealand artists who have enjoyed strong success both domestically and internationally.